-Another example of this kind of attitude can be found in some of the public statements of Dr. Nicholas J. Fiumara, the director of the Division of Communicable and Venereal Diseases of the Massachusetts Department of Public Health.
+Another example of this kind of attitude can be found in some of the public statements of Dr. Nicholas J. Fiamara, the director of the Division of Communicable and Venereal Diseases of the Massachusetts Department of Public Health.
 He recently (March 1970) issued a statement saying how serious the increase of gonorrhea in Massachusetts was.
 Then he said that one of the main reasons for this increase was the existence and use of the birth control pill.
 He has also listed the Massachusetts anti-"fornication" laws as one good method for preventing VD.
 (That's about as logical as saying that a good method for preventing food poisoning is to outlaw eating.)

-Both of these statements show that Dr. Fiumara is anti-sex before he is anti-VD, and he is especially against the idea of women being free from the fear of unwanted pregnancy and being able to be in control of their own lives and bodies.
+Both of these statements show that Dr. Fiumara is anti-sex before he is anti-VD, and he is especially against the idea of women being free from the fear of unwanted pregnancy and being able to be in con-